RakhithJK/dbeaver-dbeaver-wiki/Admin-Manage-Preferences.md

 `.metadata/.plugins/org.eclipse.core.runtime/.settings`

 You might not find a preference file you're interested in if it hasn't been created yet.
 In that case, you will need to create one yourself.
-See examples down below to figure out which preference file you need.
+See the examples below to figure out which preference file you need.

 ### Reading and modifying preference files